Thomas Hodgkin: Career at Guy's

 Hodgkin found a position at Guy's, first as a volunteer clerk in 1825, and then in 1826 as the curator of the museum there, also carrying out autopsies.
 He built up his reputation on the work his posts brought him in morbid anatomy (anatomical pathology as it is now called).

 Hodgkin's hospital career came to an end, however, in 1837, when he clashed with the autocratic Benjamin Harrison.
 Harrison disliked Hodgkin's progressive views, and support for the new University College, London, and had been personally offended by them in one instance (see below).
 There were two confrontational interviews in which Harrison went over pretexts for not giving Hodgkin a promotion (to Assistant Physician); Hodgkin had also been ill not long before.
 His friends pushed the issue to an acrimonious vote of the governors, which was in fact hopeless.
 The position went to the rival candidate Benjamin Guy Babington, and Hodgkin moved reluctantly into private practice, after a period of convalescence.
 In 1840 he attended the World Anti-Slavery Convention in London representing the Aborigines Protection Society.

-Lecturer at St. Thomas's
+Lecturer at St. Thomas'

-Hodgkin had a further period of involvement with hospital medicine, when in 1842 he was asked to take charge of teaching at St. Thomas's Hospital.
-After joint management of Guy's and St. Thomas's had ended in 1825, St. Thomas's had found itself eclipsed as a medical school by its former partner.
+Hodgkin had a further period of involvement with hospital medicine, when in 1842 he was asked to take charge of teaching at St. Thomas' Hospital.
+After joint management of Guy's and St. Thomas' had ended in 1825, St. Thomas' had found itself eclipsed as a medical school by its former partner.
 Hodgkin was brought in, and found new lecturers in Marshall Hall and George Gregory; he lectured himself, and with Charles Barker the four embarked on a lecture series.
 He also drew on his experience at Guy's to improve the museum and start a Clinical Society for reporting of cases.
 The outcome, however, was unsatisfactory for him.
 Hall was much preferred as lecturer, and Gregory, lecturing on skin diseases, gained a reputation for clarity, and wrote a textbook.
 But Hodgkin was not asked to continue lecturing for another year, ending the relationship.